Reclaiming My Voice: A Journey Beyond the Algorithm

 The Day It All Changed

 There was a moment—clear as day—when I realized I was no longer creating from inspiration.
 My content, once soulful and intentional, had become calculated.
-I wasn’t talking to people anymore—I was trying to game a system.
+I wasn’t talking to people anymore; I was trying to game a system.
+Then came the platform punishments.

 I’ve been de-platformed multiple times—on YouTube and Instagram.
 Shadow-banned, silenced, and pushed into digital oblivion because of the values I embedded in my content.
 Should I have toned it down to please the algorithm?
 Maybe.
 But I’m not built like that.